Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

-By convolving a solution to the continuity equation with the heat kernel we obtain more regular measures and vector fields.
-In the next two propositions we summarize some facts that we need in the sequel.
+We have seen that by convolving a solution to the continuity equation with the heat kernel we obtain a more regular solution (i.e. smoother densities and vector fields).
+In the next two propositions we summarize some facts that we need in the remainder.

 \begin{proposition}(Heat flow on $\T^d$).
 The following assertions hold for every $s>0$: \begin{enumerate} \item There exists constants $c_1(s)>0$ and $C_2(s) < \infty$ such that for every $\mu \in \mathcal{P}(\T^d)$ the density $\rho_s$ of $\bH_s(\mu)$ satisfies